Tucker Reed

-Aisling Tucker Moore-Reed (born October 15, 1989), known by her pen name Tucker Reed, is an American novelist and disgraced civil rights activist who has been found liable for defamation and who was convicted of manslaughter in May 2020.
+Aisling Tucker Moore-Reed (born October 15, 1989), known by her pen name Tucker Reed, is a former amateur novelist who was convicted of manslaughter in May 2020.
 Reed co-authored the young adult novel Amber House published in October 2012 and its sequel Neverwas, released internationally in January 2014.

-Reed’s allegations of being raped resulted in her liability for defamation.
+Reed's allegations of being raped resulted in her liability for defamation.
 In May 2020, she was convicted of manslaughter for killing her uncle after shooting him in July 2016.
 She was sentenced to six years and three months in prison.